Circumbinary disks in post common envelope binary systems with compact objects: Implications for double compact object binaries and transients

 If the stripped core and the compact object begin further apart, however, then a compact object-core merger is prevented and the system would still evolve towards a DCO binary.
-The reduction in the orbital separation could lead to DCO merger in Hubble time and gravitational wave emission in systems that would have been too far to merge without the interaction with the CBD (e.g., \citealt{Weietal2024}; \citealt{Vetteretal2024}).
-Such a scenario might also result in detectable long gamma-ray burst-like transient \citep{Janiuketal2013}.
+The reduction in the orbital separation could lead to DCO merger in Hubble time and gravitational wave emission in systems that would have been too far to merge without the interaction with the CBD (e.g., \citealt{Weietal2024}; \citealt{Siweketal2023} \citealt{Vetteretal2024}).
+In the case of a BH-BH binary system, the merger might result in detectable long gamma-ray burst \citep{Janiuketal2013}.

 In the left panel of Figure \ref{fig:BinaryData}, we show the percentage of systems that result in NS-NS, BH-BH, and NS-BH binary systems in our stellar population, namely, all binary stars with primary initial mass in the range $5 \le M_{\rm 1,ZAMS} \le 100$ .
 The green columns represent DCO binaries that evolved through a CEE phase between the first compact object and the giant star.
 In contrast, the purple columns indicate systems formed via alternative evolutionary channels.
 We distinguish between systems in which the binary is expected to merge within Hubble time (middle panel) and in which the stars are not close enough to merge (right panel).
 While most NS-NS and NS-BH systems involve a giant-compact object CEE, this is not the case for BH-BH binaries, where most systems do not experience this evolutionary phase (as seen in the left panel).
-In all DCOs that merge, however, CEE is essential to decrease the orbital separation (middle panel; similarly to e.g., \citealt{Mapellietal2017}; \citealt{VignaGomezetal2018}; \citealt{Giacobboetal2018}; \citealt{Chruslinskaetal2018}; \citealt{Neijsseletal2019}; \citealt{Broekgaardenetal2021}; see also \citealt{MandelBroekgaarden2022} and references therein).
+In the majority of DCOs that merge, however, CEE is essential to decrease the orbital separation (middle panel; similarly to other population synthesis studies like e.g., \citealt{Mapellietal2017}; \citealt{VignaGomezetal2018}; \citealt{Giacobboetal2018}; \citealt{Chruslinskaetal2018}; \citealt{Neijsseletal2019}; \citealt{Broekgaardenetal2021}; \citealt{MandelBroekgaarden2022} and references therein; see \citealt{GallegosGarciaetal2021} for a different conclusion drawn based on detailed stellar evolution simulations).